ASHRAE Announces Groundbreaking Standard to Improve Indoor Air Quality

 R-Zero’s Beam provides the clean air required by ASHRAE’s new standard while consuming 95% less energy than HVAC solutions and being more cost-efficient than HEPA solutions.
 This makes upper-room GUV a more sustainable and cost-effective option for providing clean air.

-The Importance of Public Health
+The Importance of Clean Air

 ASHRAE Standard 241 is the first step to improving indoor air quality.
 ASHRAE’s official recognition that clean air practices to date are not acceptable begins the journey.
 The tide is changing.
 You’ll hear more about this in the coming years and decades.
 Enhanced air cleaning, like UV-C, will be the norm.